Ashmit72061/SkillOP-Work/Fasion Landing Page/Readme.md

-# FashionWebsite
+# Fashion Store

-Welcome to FashionWebsite, your destination for the latest fashion trends and stylish looks.
+Welcome to Fashion Store, your destination for the latest fashion trends and stylish looks.

 ## Features
 - Responsive design for optimal viewing on all devices